zcstarr/modelcontextprotocol/docs/specification/draft/basic/transports.md

 1. The client **MAY** remain connected to multiple SSE streams simultaneously.
 2. The server **MUST** send each of its JSON-RPC messages on only one of the connected streams; that is, it **MUST NOT** broadcast the same message across multiple streams.
-   - The risk of message loss can be mitigated by making the stream [resumable](#resumability-and-redelivery).
+   - The risk of message loss **MAY** be mitigated by making the stream [resumable](#resumability-and-redelivery).

 ### Resumability and Redelivery